sajad-sadra/proxy-pass-http-and-https/README.md

 # Proxy Pass http and https
-Nginx proxy pass all inbound http and https traffic to their destination according to their domain.<pr/>
+<a href="https://hub.docker.com/_/nginx">Nginx</a> proxy pass all inbound http and https traffic to their destination according to their domain.<pr/>
 <img src="https://img.techpowerup.org/200709/4waystoreverseproxywithnginx-overview-1-1.png">

 How to use